 Pretty much anything can be collectable: wine, jewellery, cars, and, of course, art.
 Whether you plan on collecting art for personal reasons or you’re looking to sell collectable art at a later date for a profit, it’s important to understand what makes art collectable.

 So, what makes art collectable and what makes one piece of art more collectable than another?
 That’s what we’re going to explore in this blog post.
 Read on to find out what makes art collectable and valuable, from the condition of the art to the history of the artist.

 The condition of the artwork is an integral factor when determining the collectability of a piece of art.
 In terms of art, collectables are typically high-quality pieces of art with little to no physical damage.

-This means that if paintings have sun damage, art prints are slightly torn or a sculpture is slightly chipped, it may be considered a less profitable option.
+This means that if paintings have sun damage, art prints are slightly torn, or a sculpture is slightly chipped, it may be considered a less profitable option.

-That being said, in some cases, art that has been damaged can increase in value, and become more collectable.
+That being said, in some cases, art that has been damaged can increase in value and become more collectable.

-One of the most significant factors that can influence the value of a piece of art is the backstory.
+One of the most significant factors that can influence the value of a piece of art is its backstory.
 If the artist or the work of art in question has an interesting backstory.
 For example, if they have noteworthy achievements, have been the subject of controversy, or had an early death.

-One of the reasons for this is that they may have produced less work – and supply and demand would factor into the value of the art.
+One of the reasons for this is that they may have produced less work, and supply and demand would factor into the value of the art.

 Likewise, prominent street artist Stik has an interesting story.
-He spent some time living in a hostel for the homeless before rising to fame – with one of his works selling for £150,000 at auction.
+He spent some time living in a hostel for the homeless before rising to fame, with one of his works selling for £150,000 at auction.

 For example, if a painting previously belonged to a celebrity or was displayed in a prominent museum or art gallery, it will become a more attractive option to add to your art collection, attracting higher offers at art auctions and art fairs.